 Why Cat Paw Pad Colors Change

-Vitiligo is a condition that causes skin to lose its pigment.
+Vitiligo is a condition that causes the skin to lose its pigment.
 The main characteristic of vitiligo is lightened skin color.
 If your cat’s black paw pads turn pink, your cat may have acrofacial vitiligo.

 Vitiligo may also be caused by stress.
-Stress may also be caused by other underlying medical conditions.
+Other underlying conditions may also cause stress.
 Other causes of vitiligo include exposure to toxins, as well as neurological diseases.
-The symptoms include: